Forming the questions

 Once the questions have been selected, the fourth component of the PI/ECO (or related) structure can be addressed, which is to select the outcomes that will be measured in order to answer the questions.

 Like questions, there are likely to be many more measurable outcomes than would be feasible to consider in the guideline.
 Guideline development groups must be pragmatic in selecting the most important outcomes for decision making.
-Including too many outcomes can substantially increase the resources required to find and synthesise the evidence, for instance requiring a large number of separate systematic reviews, and may produce a complex body of evidence that is overwhelming for guideline development groups to meaningfully interpret.
-For example, stroke can impact on a broad range of outcomes from immediate mortality to long-term independence and include a long list of specific physical and psychological outcomes, care services and social impacts.
-However, not all of these outcomes should have the same level of weight in guiding decision-making throughout the care pathway, nor is it necessary to provide exhaustive evidence on all of them to inform a meaningful decision (see Case study below).
-On the contrary, attempting to balance the positive and negative effects and relative uncertainty across all the possible outcomes would be entirely infeasible (see Evidence to decision).
+Too many outcomes can substantially increase the resources required to find and synthesise the evidence, for example requiring a large number of separate systematic reviews.
+This situation may also produce a complex body of evidence that is overwhelming for guideline development groups to meaningfully interpret.
+For example, stroke can impact a broad range of outcomes from immediate mortality to long-term independence and include a long list of specific physical and psychological outcomes, care services and social impacts.
+However, not all of these outcomes should have the same level of weight in guiding decision-making throughout the care pathway, nor is it necessary to provide exhaustive evidence on all of them to inform a meaningful decision (see the Case study below).
+On the contrary, attempting to balance the positive and negative effects and relative uncertainty across all the possible outcomes would be entirely unfeasible (see the Evidence to decision module).

 Guideline development groups should undertake a transparent process to list and then prioritise the outcomes to be measured.
 This can be similar to the process conducted to prioritise questions, but should be conducted as a separate step.
 Groups may consider a single set of outcomes to be applied to all studies, or different sets of outcomes for different types of questions where appropriate.
 For example, the expected benefits and harms relevant to pharmacological interventions may be different to those expected from surgical or health systems organisation interventions.
 The GRADE Working Group outlines a process of numerical rating and consensus to select a limited number of the most important outcomes (Guyatt, Oxman et al. 2011; GRADE Working Group 2013).
 Again, online tools like